Daniel15/SecureSign/README.md

 SecureSign
 ==========

 SecureSign is a simple code signing server.
-It is designed to allow Authenticode signing of build artifacts in a secure way, without exposing the private key.
+It is designed to allow Authenticode and GPG signing of build artifacts in a secure way, without exposing the private key.

 Features
 ========